astronomer/docs/learn/cloud-ide-tutorial.md

 The Python code:

-- imports necessary functions and classes from the scikit-learn package.
+- Imports necessary functions and classes from the scikit-learn package.
-- calculates the baseline accuracy, which is the accuracy you would get if you always guessed the most common outcome (in our data `smart_dog`).
+- Calculates the baseline accuracy, which is the accuracy you would get if you always guessed the most common outcome (in our data `smart_dog`).
-- separates out predictors (height and weight information) and the target (the intelligence category).
+- Separates out predictors (height and weight information) and the target (the intelligence category).
-- splits the data into a training and testing set.
+- Splits the data into a training and testing set.
-- standardizes the predicting features.
+- Standardizes the predicting features.
-- trains a [RandomForestClassifier model](https://scikit-learn.org/stable/modules/ensemble.html#forest) on the training data.
+- Trains a [RandomForestClassifier model](https://scikit-learn.org/stable/modules/ensemble.html#forest) on the training data.
-- scores the trained model on the testing data.
+- Scores the trained model on the testing data.

 4. Run the cell.